30 hours 'free childcare': what parents need to know

-The government's 30-hours funded childcare places for working parents of three- and four-year-olds has thrown up quite a few questions and how it differs from the current 15 hours childcare offer.
+The government's 30-hours funded childcare and early education places for working parents of three- and four-year-olds differs from the 15-hours offer.

 Is my family eligible for 30 hours funding?

-You will be eligible for the 30-hour funded childcare offer if:
+You will be eligible for the 30-hour funded offer if:

-- You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, £120 per week if you are 25 or older.
+- You earn more than the equivalent of 16 hours at the national living wage or minimum wage per week: for example, over the next three months you expect to earn at least £1,976 - the National Living Wage if you are 23 or older.

 - You earn less than £100,000 per year.